 Administration; Effectiveness.
 The Equity Plan will generally be administered by the Compensation Committee of our Board of Directors (the "Committee"); provided that, at the discretion of the Board of Directors, the Equity Plan may be administered by the Board of Directors.
 The Committee has the authority to determine eligible participants in the Equity Plan, and to interpret and make determinations under the Equity Plan.
-Any interpretation or determination by the Committee under the Equity Plan will be final and conclusive.
-The Committee may delegate all or any part of its authority under the Equity Plan to any subcommittee thereof, and may delegate its administrative duties or powers to one or more of our officers, agents or advisors.
+Any interpretation or determination by the Committee thereof, and may delegate its administrative duties or powers to one or more of our officers, agents or advisors.